syncfusion-content/ej2-angular-docs/ej2-angular/grid/pdf-export/pdf-export.md

 ## Exporting with custom aggregate

-Custom aggregates in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid export grid data with additional calculated values based on specific requirements.
+Custom aggregates in the Angular Data Grid export grid data with additional calculated values based on specific requirements.
 This feature displays a comprehensive data view in the exported file by incorporating aggregated information needed for analysis or reporting purposes.

 To utilize custom aggregation, specify the [type](https://ej2.syncfusion.com/angular/documentation/api/grid/aggregateColumn#type) property as `Custom` and provide the `customAggregate` function in the [customAggregate](https://ej2.syncfusion.com/angular/documentation/api/grid/aggregateColumn#customaggregate) property.